NangoHQ/nango/README.md

 - Provides configurations for over 50+ OAuth APIs (see list below)
 - Support adding new OAuth APIs using a file definition
 - 1-click deploy to Heroku or major cloud hosting solutions -->

+## Demo

+A live demo is available [right here](https://demopizzly.herokuapp.com/dashboard/all), hosted on Heroku.
+It's a public version of Pizzly, beware of not saving any sensitive credentials on it.

 ## Getting started